 Learning to tell what kind of wine you’re drinking before even tasting it is as easy as tilting the glass.
 At first, you won’t be able to tell the difference, but over time you’ll learn.
 For example, drink a Zinfandel, and by appearances, it will be a purple-black color.
 The more you practice this, the better you’ll get.
 Next, you’ll want to look at the glass from the side.
 If the wine appears murky, then you’ve either got an unfiltered wine or there’s a chemical/fermentation problem with the wine.

 We’ve all seen the swirl of a wine glass, but few know what that does.
 When people swirl a glass of wine, it’s to see how the wine flows down the inside of the glass.
 What you’re looking for are “legs” or “tears.”
-If the wine has good legs that means the wine is riper, have higher alcohol content and is a good wine.
+If the wine has good legs that means the wine is riper, have higher content of the hard stuff and is a good wine.

 Smelling wine is a good way to get a lot of information about the wine you’re about to drink.
 If a glass of wine smells like an old attic, it’s spoiled.
 A vinegar smell means it’s filled with volatile acidity and a burnt matches smell means it was bottled with a lot of SO2.
 Good smells mean the wine is good, obviously.
 The smells you’re looking for are fruity since wine comes from grapes.
 However, some wines have a flowery smell.
 These wines are good too, and so are herbal smells or a vegetable like smell.
 Want to get fancy?
 If you smell a toasty smell like smoke, vanilla, caramel, roasted nuts or espresso that means the aging process took place in oak barrels.